willnode/engine4-src/manual/modeling/buffer/simplexes.md

 |2-Simplex|Triangle|
 |3-Simplex|Tetrahedron|

 Why this is matter?
-While 3D mesh are built with either points, segments or triangles, Buffer4 will allow you to **create models from tethrahedrons**.
+While 3D mesh are built with either points, segments or triangles, Buffer4 will allow you to **create models from bunch of tethrahedron**.
 The benefit is not just stop there, if you have seen @Engine4.Renderer4 (click if you haven't read yet) then you know this legit dropdown:

 [visualizerchoices]